LivHed/coworking-spaces/README.md

 * [Font Awesome](https://fontawesome.com/) for the icons.
 * [PyMongo](https://api.mongodb.com/python/current/) to be able to work with MongoDB from Python.
 * [Flask](https://flask.palletsprojects.com/en/1.0.x/) to be able to build and render pages.
+* [Jinja](https://jinja.palletsprojects.com/en/2.10.x/) to get and display data from the backend with template inheritance and loops in html.

 #### Tools
 * [AWS Cloud9 IDE](https://aws.amazon.com/cloud9/) for the development of this site: writing, debugging and running my code.
 GIT was then used to push files to Github.
-* GitHub to store and share the project remotely.
+* [GitHub](https://github.com/) to store and share the project remotely.
-* MongoDB Atlas is the database I have used for this project.
+* [MongoDB Atlas](https://www.mongodb.com/cloud) is the database I have used for this project.
-* Balsamiq to create my wireframes as a part of the design process, with a simple yet goodlooking result.
+* [Balsamiq](https://balsamiq.com/) to create my wireframes as a part of the design process, with a simple yet goodlooking result.
-* Responsinator was used to check the responsiveness of the page.
+* [Responsinator](http://www.responsinator.com/) was used to check the responsiveness of the page.

 ## Testing
 Here I present how my website meet the needs of the users that will visit the site, which I presented in the section UX: User stories: